SweckEUW/Motile-Website/README.md

 You will need [Visual Studio Code](https://code.visualstudio.com/Download) installed on your system.

+You will need [MongoDB](https://www.mongodb.com/try/download/community) installed on your system.

 ## Setup

 Get the code by cloning this repository using git